yjayer/yjayer.github.io/README.md

     git commit -m "<my-message>"
   ```

-- Push to the `gh-pages` branch
+- Push to the remote `gh-pages` branch

   ```bash
     git push origin `git subtree split --prefix _site master`:gh-pages --force
   ```

+  GitHub Pages will automatically generate your website from the source files you've pushed on the `gh-pages` branch (set up as the source branch in [Set up your GitHub repository](#Set-up-your-GitHub-repository))

-- That's it, you can check the results directly at `https://<github-username>.github.io`
+- That's it!
+You can check the results at `https://<github-username>.github.io`

-Note: you may need to clean some navigation data like cache or cookies of your browser to see the changes online
+  Note: you may need to clean some of your browser's navigation data like cache or cookies to see the changes online.